 There's nothing like a fresh blowout to make a woman feel her best.
 Christie Brinkley wears her hair in a soft, smooth, shiny blowout that exudes youthfulness.
 Pro tip: Use a large round brush to blow-dry your hair while maintaining volume and a subtle bend at the ends.

-Salma Hayek is often seen with her long locks worn down and wavy, but for a night out, she pulled it straight back into a gorgeous sculptural bun.
+Salma Hayek is often seen with her long locks worn down and wavy, but she pulled it straight back into a gorgeous sculptural bun for a night out.

 For a quick, free facelift, pull your hair tightly back and up (just don't do it too often as this can cause stress on the scalp).